AntonC9018/Hopper_University_Paper/paper.md

 In this sense, the latter is more flexible.

+#### Compression

+Another idea is to give every entity the entire range of possible properties and abilities and just not let them use most of them.
+This way, it is easy to enable some of the abilities later: you just have to e.g. set some flag that indicates whether you entity can use that ability.

+There are two problems with this:
+1. The more components or properties you have in your game, the more bloated your entities become, the more space they take.
+Not just one entity, but all of them at once.
+2. It cannot be extended by mods, which is a no-no in my case.
+One of my project goals is to allow modding.

 #### 3.2.4.3.
 My ECS

 I have a little bit of a special perspective on ECS, currently.